WELCOME TO

 tailored foremat and twisting segments might lend themselves readily to our

-tet spider crosses, we set a large number of pods on 'Dragon Rider'.
-An
+tet spider crosses, we set a large number of pods

-excellent hybridizing parent for tet unusual form spider types.
-Easily
+on 'Dragon Rider'.
+An excellent hybridizing parent for tet unusual form

-fertile both ways.
-Foliage is broad and deep green.
-Plant vigor is strong,
+broad and deep green.
+Plant vigor is strong, quickly forming a very large

-has a canopy of purple when in bloom.
+clump.
+An established clump in bloom literally has a canopy of purple when

 Top parent here, especially for UF types.